architjain11/architjain11/README.md

 <p align="center">
  Using code as my choice of weapon in the war zone of solving puzzles, I have been working to sharpen that blade.
 Currently exploring the world of Python and learning it's applications.
 Additionally, I am also preparing Data Structures and Algorithms and practicing the implementation of the same on LeetCode.
   <br><br>
- I strongly believes that the world of technology would not be shaped by the faint hearted but rather bold and ambitious coders.
-My ability to translate academic knowledge into innovative practical solutions is something which will help me stand out
+ I strongly believe that the world of technology would not be shaped by the faint hearted but rather bold and ambitious coders.
+My ability to translate academic knowledge into innovative practical solutions is something which will help me stand out.
  </p>

 <!--